Ureteral and Renal Pelvic Cancer Symptoms

 The doctors at Urology of Greater Atlanta provide state-of-the-art surgical equipment to treat transitional cell cancer of the renal pelvis and ureter, including partial and radical ureterectomy.

 Our expert team offers open, laparoscopic, and robotically-assisted surgeries to remove the tumor and affected tissue.
-Our urologist may also recommend chemotherapy or radiation after your surgery to ensure that the cancer cells are addressed to the fullest extent possible.
+Our urologist may also recommend chemotherapy or radiation after your surgery to ensure the cancer cells are addressed to the fullest extent possible.

-Call one of our offices in Georgia today or request an appointment online for expert diagnosis and treatment of ureteral and renal pelvic cancer.
+Contact one of our offices in Georgia today or request an appointment online for expert diagnosis and treatment of ureteral and renal pelvic cancer.
 We look forward to helping you ease your worries by offering you the most effective treatment plan possible!

 Our urologist team operates out of many locations and a surgical center to serve the needs of all Northern Georgia residents.